• About us

 • Measures against corruption

-• Ensuring payment of living wages
+• Ensuring the payment of a living wage

 • Measures against environmental pollution